 In 2016, Orton Manor, just outside Birmingham, took a step forward onto the digital path saying goodbye to their paper records.
 The carers at Orton Manor faced the classic challenges of completing heaps of paperwork, instead of delivering care and spending time with the residents.
 No more.
 And the nursing home has now gone from "Requires improvement" to "Good" in their latest inspection report.

 All of the publicly run care services in Odense (Denmark) are using Sekoia as their primary care planning tool.
-At an annual review of the care homes, management came to the conclusion that their care staff was experiencing a work day feeling like constant interruptions.
+At an annual review of the care homes, management came to the conclusion that their staff was experiencing a work day of constant interruptions.
 With far too little time for resident care.
-Finding a solution the choice fell on Sekoia.

-Whilst it is an important legal requirement, how do you stop paper work being a chore whilst including personalised commentary of care outcomes for each resident?
-You use a streamlined digital platform to make it quick and easy to record the required information, in a natural, simple and streamlined way.
-That is the solution Sekoia provided in Hyldgaarden's 42 bed care home
+Whilst it is an important legal requirement, how do you stop paper work from being a chore and still include personalised commentary of care outcomes for each resident?
+Using a streamlined digital workflow makes it quick and easy to record the required information, in a natural and streamlined way.